Schertz style class invariants for higher degree CM fields: N -systems

-We state everything in terms of an arbitrary non-zero ideal $\Ng\subseteq \OKzero$ because this will be useful in future work using Hilbert modular forms, while presently we only use the case $\Ng = N\OKzero$ with $N\in\N$.
+Again we state results in terms of an arbitrary non-zero ideal $\Ng$ of $\OKzero$ when their proofs are rigorously identical; this will be useful in future work using Hilbert modular forms.
+However, for the applications in the remainder of this article only the case that $\Ng$ is generated by a rational integer will be needed.

-Given $z$ as above, take a quadratic polynomial $AX^2+BX+C\in\OKzero[X]$ of which it is the root.
-In the case $g=1$, there is a unique \emph{primitive} choice, that is, a choice with $A>0$ and $\gcd(A,B,C)=1$.
-For $g \geq 2$, the real subfield $K_0$ may have narrow class number larger than~$1$ and a primitive quadratic polynomial with root~$z$ may not exist.
-Instead, we used the weaker notion of semiprimitivity modulo an ideal~$\mg$ so far, see Definition~\ref {def:semiprimitive} and Proposition~\ref {prop:quadformexists}.
-It turns out that even this is not enough for our purposes and that we need a stronger notion of compatibility between quadratic polynomials.

-\begin{definition} Let $\mg$ be an integral ideal of $\OKzero$.
-A pair of quadratic polynomials $A_1 X^2+B_1 X+C_1$ and $A_2 X^2+B_2 X+C_2\in\OKzero [X]$ is \emph{equiprimitive modulo $\mg$} if both are semiprimitive modulo $\mg$ and their discriminants $D_1 = B_1^2 - 4 A_1 C_1$ and $D_2 = B_2^2 - 4 A_2 C_2$ are equal. \end{definition}
+\begin{definition} Let $\Ng$ be an integral ideal of $\OKzero$.
+A pair of quadratic polynomials $A_1 X^2+B_1 X+C_1$ and $A_2 X^2+B_2 X+C_2\in\OKzero [X]$ is \emph{equiprimitive modulo $\Ng$} if both are semiprimitive modulo $\Ng$ and their discriminants $D_1 = B_1^2 - 4 A_1 C_1$ and $D_2 = B_2^2 - 4 A_2 C_2$ are equal. \end{definition}